-The 1st Workshop on Search, Exploration, and Analysis in Heterogeneous Datastores
+3rd Workshop on Search, Exploration, and Analysis in Heterogeneous Datastores: Graph Edition

-SEA Data workshop will provide a forum for researchers and practitioners to exchange ideas, results, and visions on challenges in data management, information extraction, exploration, and analysis of heterogeneous data and multiple data models at once.
+The SEA Graph workshop will provide a forum for researchers and practitioners to exchange ideas, results, and visions on challenges in adopting graphs to handle data management, information extraction, exploration, and analysis of heterogeneous data and multiple data models at once.